ilsegaertner/DatePickerApp/README.md

    `ng serve`

-Open your browser and navigate to http://localhost:4200.
+Open your browser and navigate to the respective localhost address, e.g. http://localhost:4200.

 ## Challenges